MitchellAcoustics/open-built-env-data/readme.md

 <!-- subtitle -->

-A list of the open data sources relating to the built environment.
+A list of open data sources relating to the built environment.

 <!-- image -->